Shumakriss/build_butler/README.md

 * Purchase and mount iRobot Create
 * Implement the pathfinding module and integrate into State
 * Use a real Jenkins POST body (POC in sample code)
-* Migrate the text to speech module to something cross-platform

 ##### Cleanup
 * Move FSM to a module